Alfa Junior Review & Buying Guide 2024 | Electrifying

 As a 4.17-metre long compact electric SUV that starts from under £34,000, the Junior will have to take on the Kia EV3Jeep Avenger, Peugeot E-2008, VW ID.3, MG4, Renault Megane, Hyundai Kona Electric and plenty more besides.

-It will be available with a petrol hybrid engine, while the electric powertrain will be offered with 154bhp in the Elettrica and Special trims.
+It will be available with a petrol hybrid engine, which we haven't driven yet but we'll be sure to post a new review when we have.
+The electric powertrain will be offered with 154bhp in the Elettrica and Special trims.
 The Alfa Junior Veloce that we’ve driven is the hot hatch version, complete with 278bhp, its own equipment level and a whole host of performance upgrades.
 It’s best to think of the Veloce as something of a separate entity, really; it is to the standard Alfa Junior models what the GTI is to your normal Golf.

 Range, battery and charging